 In terms of vegetable tanned leather, the name is actually misleading, as it's not vegetables that are used but tannin-containing tree bark.
 Acquiring the tree bark means stripped the tree of it, which kills the tree.
 As such, vegetable-tanned leather also contributes to further deforestation and habitat loss, making it – in our opinion – a greenwashing tactic.

-For a list of vegan leathers, what they're made from and how they compare in terms of sustainability, take a look at our article What is Vegan Leather Made of – and is it Sustainable?
+For a more detailed list of vegan alternatives to leather, what they're made from and how they compare in terms of sustainability, take a look at our article What Is Vegan Leather Made Of – And Is It Sustainable?

 For more great content like this in your inbox, sign up to our newsletter, and save 10% off your next purchase, plus great savings throughout the year.